cirosantilli/china-dictatorship/FAQ.md

 I believe that individuals should only be put in jail for what they do, not for what they believe.

-I consider FLG a religion, and I am against it's ban, as I am for all other religions.
+I consider FLG a religion, and I am against its ban, as I am for all other religions.

 Also I believe that freedom of speech and democracy imply that FLG and other religions will exist.
 If you want freedom, you have to accept other people's choices.